 The Research Facility at Solbergstrand performs large-scale experiments in marine ecology, sediment research and aquaculture.
 We also test technology for treating ballast water.
-NIVA Research Facility Solbergstrand is located in the Drøbak Strait, just south of Oslo.
+NIVA Research Facility Solbergstrand is located near the Drøbak Strait, just south of Oslo.

 The station has 23 fibreglass and concrete seawater pools with volumes ranging from 26 to 550m³.
 A number of smaller testing facilities on land and the seabed outside the station have been built to manipulate and control marine ecosystems.
 The station has 10 laboratories for experimentation and analysis activities, among them an authorised infection lab for fish and a special lab for working with radioactive trace elements.
 Two well-equipped workshops, a kitchen and meeting room for 24 persons are also available at the station.

 - brackish water systems

 - seaweed and kelp communities

 - soft-bottom sediments from clean and polluted areas